Healthcare FHIR & HL7 v2 Data Parsing & Clinical ETL Pipelines

 What you'll find here

-Two deep, interconnected knowledge sections.
-Each section is engineered for production reference: parsing logic, integration patterns, terminology resolution, HIPAA-aligned safeguards, and pipeline orchestration backed by working code.
+Three deep, interconnected knowledge sections.
+Each section is engineered for production reference: parsing logic, integration patterns, terminology resolution, HIPAA-aligned safeguards, de-identification and patient matching, and pipeline orchestration backed by working code.

 FHIR & HL7 v2 Standards Architecture